shuvangkardas/daspress/README.md

 # 👋 About Me
-Hi, I’m **Shuvangkar Das** — a power systems researcher with a Ph.D. in Electrical Engineering, currently working as a Research Engineer at EPRI.
+Hi, I’m **Shuvangkar Das** — a power systems researcher with a Ph.D. in Electrical Engineering, currently working as a Research Scientist.
 I work at the intersection of power electronics, inverter-based DERs (IBRs), and AI to help build smarter, greener, and more stable electric grids.

 My work spans large-scale EMT simulations, firmware development, reinforcement learning, and hardware prototyping.
 Beyond engineering, I’m also a [YouTuber](https://www.youtube.com/@ShuvangkarDas) and content creator — sharing hands-on insights on productivity, research, and knowledge management.
 My goal is simple: to make complex ideas more accessible and actionable for everyone.